JanusMilan/loging-scripts/programs_for_frontend_entries/ReadMe.txt

 How to do the tests
-→ each program has its own directory which contains the concrete test files, test instructions and programs → Before you run extract_and_analyze_frontend_errors.py program you have to run the program "extract_monthly_frontend_entries", → because its "test_outfile_frontend_entries.txt" output file is input file of current program
+→ each program has its own directory which contains the concrete test files, test instructions and programs → Before you run "extract_and_analyze_frontend_errors.py" program you have to run the program "extract_monthly_frontend_entries",because its "test_outfile_frontend_entries.txt" output file is input file of current program